johanneseder711/Personal-Finance/README.md

 # personal_finance
 A personal finance dashboard to track current expenses and income streams.
-Technology used is web via streamlit api.
+Technology used is web via streamlit.
-The whole project will be written in python.
+The whole project will be written in python. \
+This is a personal project based on my interest.
+Feel free to clone this repo or to make some pull request if needed. **THANKS**

 # Basic Goals for me in this projekt are:
 * understanding streamlit